awsdocs/aws-serverlessrepo-developer-guide/doc_source/serverlessrepo-quick-start.md

    ```

    The command does the following:
-   + Zips the contents of the `/.aws-sam/build/HelloWorld/` directory\.
-This directory was created by `sam build` and where your dependencies were installed\.
+   + Zips the contents of the `aws-sam/hello_world/` directory and uploads it to Amazon S3\.
    + Uploads the deployment package, README file, and LICENSE file to the Amazon S3 bucket specified by the `--s3-bucket` option\.
    + Outputs a new template file, called `packaged.yaml`, which you use in the next step to publish the application to AWS Serverless Application Repository\.
 The `packaged.yaml` template file is similar to the original template file \(`template.yaml`\), but has a key difference—the `CodeUri`, `LicenseUrl`, and `ReadmeUrl` properties point to the Amazon S3 bucket and objects that contains the respective artifacts\.
 The following snippet from an example `packaged.yaml` template file shows the `CodeUri` property: